 authors to locate, create and manage associations and links among parts of

-content.
 On the web, links,

 tags that point elsewhere in the content, are everything.
 Rich content must contain rich links if